ch4mpy/egastro/keycloak.md

 - click `Add mapper` and then `By configuration`
 - browse to `User employments mapper`
 - check the URIs and set the client secret with the value taken from the `Credentials` tab of `restaurants-employees-mapper` client

+## 6. Themes
+To demo the usage of Keycloak themes and their binding to clients, we'll create 3 themes.

+First, update your Keycloak `start-dev` command (edit `.bat` or `.sh` file if any)to one of:
+- `%KEYCLOAK_HOME%\kc.bat start-dev --spi-theme-static-max-age=-1 --spi-theme-cache-themes=false --spi-theme-cache-templates=false`
+- `bash ${KEYCLOAK_HOME}/kc.sh start-dev --spi-theme-static-max-age=-1 --spi-theme-cache-themes=false --spi-theme-cache-templates=false`

+Then, copy the content of `keycloak-themes` to the `themes folder` of your keycloak install directory.

+Then, select a custom login theme for each of your `egastro`, `sushibach` and `burger-house` clients in Keycloak admin console.